DataRPM-Labs/sigma/README.md

 WorkflowEngine engine = new WorkflowEngine(config);
 ```
 ### Where to go from here ?
-Refer the book for features like :
+Refer book for features like :

 1. Concurrent state execution
 2. Skip on failure